Resources for the Natural Sciences

 The Mathematics and Statistics Department is located in Rockefeller Hall.
 Facilities include classrooms, offices, display spaces, and a lounge-library that houses a collection of books of particular interest to mathematics undergraduates.

 The Department of Physics and Astronomy (Sanders Physics) provides computer laboratories equipped for work in observational astronomy (image processing and data analysis) and computational physics.
 Physics research labs contain multiple laser systems, including 6-Watt and 4-Watt 532-nm continuous-wave lasers and an ultrafast laser capable of producing sub-picosecond pulses.
-The optics lab is equipped for spectroscopy and applied optics studies.
-The acoustics lab features a 1:2 (half-size) reverberation chamber and state-of-the-art acoustic transducers and computing equipment, allowing for study in a wide range of areas from architectural acoustics to psychoacoustics.
-Physics teaching labs are equipped with instrumentation for majors to perform various classic experiments, including ones in holography, crystal structure, and blackbody radiation.
+The applied optics lab is equipped for spectroscopy and applications such as characterizing the motion of microscopic organisms.
+A high-vacuum sputter coater is available for the growth of metal films that can be as thin as a few nanometers.
+Physics teaching labs are equipped with instrumentation for majors to perform various classic experiments, including measurements of cosmic rays, the interference of light waves, and the fundamental constants of nature.
+Experiments on quantum optics, optical tweezers, and surface plasmons are available for advanced students for their intensive, independent projects.
 Observational astronomy takes place in the Class of 1951 Observatory, described below.

 The Psychological Science Department (New England Building and Olmsted Hall) maintains state-of-the-art laboratories for research in physiology, neurochemistry, experimental learning, and electrophysiology, as well as observation and testing suites with sophisticated audio and video recording equipment for the study of development, individual differences, and social behavior.
 In addition, the Wimpfheimer Nursery School, described below, serves as an on-campus laboratory for students pursuing coursework and research in developmental psychology.

-The Scientific Visualization Laboratory, located in the new science laboratories building, is a multidisciplinary computing space dedicated to research and teaching in the natural sciences.
+The Scientific Visualization Laboratory, located in the Bridge for Laboratory Science building, is a multidisciplinary computing space dedicated to research and teaching in the natural sciences.
 It is designed to be both a classroom for sessions requiring the use of high-end software tools and a research facility where Vassar faculty and students develop individual and collaborative projects.
 It is equipped with high-end multiprocessor workstations as well as state-of-the-art audiovisual hardware.

-The Wimpfheimer Nursery School, one of the first laboratory schools in the U.S., has a twofold mission: to provide quality early childhood education and to serve as a laboratory for observation and research on child development and education.
-Students in developmental psychology classes and educational theory classes routinely use Wimpfheimer for observation and research.
+The Wimpfheimer Nursery School, one of the first laboratory schools in the U.S., has a two-fold mission: to provide high quality early childhood education and to serve as a laboratory for observation and research on child development and education.
+Students taking courses in developmental psychology, educational theory and cognitive science routinely use Wimpfheimer for observation and research.

 The Bridge for Laboratory Sciences incorporates the Interdisciplinary Robotics Research Laboratory, the first at an undergraduate institution in the U.S. The facility enables exploration of the technology of autonomous machines, the simulation of such systems for purposes such as the study of animal evolution, and the use of these technologies in studies of telepresence, virtual reality, and related phenomenon.